-Why I Learned to Stop Counting Who Doesn't Show Up and Valuing Those That Do
+Why I Learned to Stop Counting Who Doesn't Show Up For Me But Valuing Those That Do

 For some time, I've felt like the black sheep.
 Not for one particular reason but for many.
 With a very divided upbringing and being bullied in school, I always felt like I had to make my own way.
 But during this time of making my own way, on this journey, I've felt very much alone.
 It wasn't until adulthood that I felt I had real friends or even real genuine people around who truly cared.
 Imagine going your entire life feeling lonely...
 Empty at times.
 My journey was 85% of me trying to avoid meeting people in which the relationships resulted in me being repeatedly wronged by people I loved.
 I was living in avoidance of life continuously repeating itself.

 The funny thing?
 No matter how hard I tried, no matter how much I feared, life still fu*king happened.
 Fear does not prevent life from running its course.
 Fear actually makes it easier for life to run a number on you because you live expecting it.
 And anytime anything slightly resembles what you're afraid of, you run...
 I spent half of my life running.
 I also spent the same amount of time pointing the blame.
 I held people hostage with my hatred.
 Condemning the ones who never showed up to clap for me.
 Condemning the ones who walked away when all I ever wanted them to do was to stay.
 I love you, how can you not love me?
 How can you not want to stick around?
 Look at me, I'm being successful, clap for me?
 Why aren’t you clapping for me?
 Why don't you care?
 These were all of the questions that I had, but did they truly matter?
 Did it matter if people showed or not?
 My eagerness to be desired, liked, validated and appreciated, was strong.
 But it also stood in the way of two very important relationships.
 The one with God and myself.